Dumpster Rental in Franklin, Tennessee

 Curbside collection is offered for bulk waste including furniture, mattresses, and appliances.
 All items should be placed outside along the curb by 7 am on the regular garbage collection day.
 Please be advised that this service does not include motorized equipment unless it has been drained of fluids.

-Contact the Sanitation and Environmental Services office at (615) 794-1516 to schedule pickup.
+Contact the Sanitation and Environmental Services office at (615) 794-1516 to schedule a pickup.

 Steps you can take to get to Zero Waste